 Ethel Azama

-Some of Ethel Azama's most popular tracks include Ringo Oiwake, Kawohikukapulani, Mountain High, Valley Low, Green Fire, Friendly Island.
-Listen to these songs and discover more from their extensive catalog.
+Ethel Azama's most-played tracks include Ringo Oiwake, Kawohikukapulani, Mountain High, Valley Low, Green Fire, Friendly Island.
+Listen to these songs and explore more from their catalog on this page.

 Born August 28, 1934 – Died March 7, 1984 American jazz and popular singer and recording artist.
 She sang regularly in nightclubs and other concert venues between the mid-1950's and 1984.
-Starte...
+Started her professional career in 1955 as an emcee at t...
 Read the full biography on this page.

-You can find Ethel Azama vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Ethel Azama vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Ethel Azama